Create a Branded Website: How to Inject Branding into Your Business Website

 When choosing colours, you should also consider the proportions.
 Equal proportions of each colour can look unbalanced.

-As an example, the Starbucks website uses its signature Green throughout its website to evoke a sense of familiarity and reinforce the coffeehouse atmosphere.
+For example, the Starbucks website uses its signature Green throughout to evoke a sense of familiarity and reinforce the coffeehouse atmosphere.

 Brand Typography